Karl von Terzaghi: Later years

 He began his sabbatical with a short trip to consult with Todt and the architects of the proposed grandiose plans for immense buildings at the Nazi's Party Day Rally site in Nuremberg.
 That led to a conflict over the best way to lay a sound foundation, which led to a discussion with Hitler himself, who took an intense interest in all details of the architecture.
 Terzaghi then returned to America, where he gave a plenary lecture at the International Conference on Soil Mechanics at Harvard University (the event led to the establishment of the International Society for Soil Mechanics and Geotechnical Engineering; Terzaghi was its first president).
 He made a lecture tour of many other universities but discovered that prospects for employment were dim.
 He returned to Vienna in September 1936, shortly after the birth of his first son Eric.

 In Vienna, he returned to a nasty professional and political controversy (including an acrimonious dispute with Paul Fillunger), which he overcame only with some difficulty.
 He memorably stated, "The Fatherland denoted me as a Nazi, the Nazis as a Bolshevik, and the Bolsheviks as a conservative idealist.
 Certainly only one of the three could be right, and that one is the Bolsheviks."
 He escaped from Vienna frequently by extended consulting trips to major construction projects in England, Italy, France, Algeria, and Latvia, adding greatly to his engineering experience.

+In July 1937 'a large part of the completed bank [of the Chingford Reservoir construction] slid gracefully into the reservoir causing confusion, alarm and despondency'.
+Robert Wynne-Edwards of Mowlem flew to Paris to ask for Terzaghi's advice and from that moment geotechnical investigations and soil mechanics began to be crucial methods used in United Kingdom engineering site investigations.

 In 1938, he emigrated to the United States and took up a post at Harvard University.
-By the end of the war, he had consulted on the Chicago subway system, Newport News Shipways construction, and raising the Normandie, among others.
+By the end of the war, he had consulted on the Chicago subway system, Newport News Shipways construction, and raising The Normandy, among others.
 He became an American citizen in March 1943.
 He was awarded the Frank P. Brown Medal in 1946.
 He remained as a part-timer at Harvard University until his retirement in 1953, at the mandatory age of 70.

 In 1950, he published work on the geological aspects of soft ground tunnelling including a classification system for the assessment of different soil types.

 In July 1954, he became the chairman of the Consulting Board for the construction of the Aswan High Dam.
 He resigned that post in 1959 after coming into conflict with the Soviet engineers in charge of the project but continued to consult on various hydroelectric projects, especially in British Columbia.
 He died in 1963, and his ashes were interred in South Waterford, Maine, near "Bear's Corner", the family retreat.